marmer/jira-monkeys/readme.md

 Getting started
 ---------------
-First you have to install the Tampermonkey to your browser.
-The Jira Monkeys are developed (and tested only) with chrome but may work with Firefox as well.
+First you have to install the browser plugin Tampermonkey which works for chrome and firefox.
-You can find details on how to install Tampermonkey at: [https://www.tampermonkey.net/](https://www.tampermonkey.net/)
+More details on how to install Tampermonkey at: [https://www.tampermonkey.net/](https://www.tampermonkey.net/)

 Second you have to install the Jira Monkeys.
 If Tampermonkey is already installed a simple click [here](https://github.com/marmer/jira-monkeys/raw/master/dist/jira-monkeys.user.js) and an additional click on install should be enough.
 If this is not enough, you can install it manually.
 The just mentioned Tampermonkey documentation should be your friend.

 Usage
 -----
-If you've installed the Plugin already open up any of your issues.
+If you've installed the plugin already open up any of your issues.
 You should see an inconspicuous checkbox without any text on the top left corner of the menu bar.
-If you click it, you will see all the currently implemented features.
+If you click it, you will have access to all the features.

 ![Open Monkeys](docs/open_monkeys.gif)

 Features
 --------
 ### Worklog-summarizer
-Here you'll get a sortable summed up Overview of all the work logged to an issue.
+Here you'll get a sortable summed up overview of all the work logged to an issue.

 ![Open Monkeys](docs/worklog_sum.gif)

 ### Estimation-shifter
-You can easily parts of an estimation from one issue to another without to calculate the original and remaining estimate for both issues.
+You can easily shift parts of an estimation from one issue to another without the need to calculate the original and remaining estimate for both issues.

 ![Estimation Shifter](docs/estimation_shift.gif)

 ### Worklog-shifter
-This feature allows you to either shift a part or a whole worklog to another issue or to split a worklog within an issue into multiple parts, depending on whether you use the same or a different issue key for shifting.
+This feature allows you to either shift a part or a whole worklog from the current issue to another.
+You can also use it to split a worklog within an issue into multiple parts, depending on whether you enter the same or a different issue key for shifting in the target field.

 ![Worklog Shift](docs/worklog_shift.gif)

 ### Estimation-fixer
 Jira is sometimes not able to adjust the remaining time when a worklog is edited, deleted or moved.
-With only one click at "Fix estimation" (if hav chosen the Estimatino-fixer in the menu before) this is getting fixed.
-Here is an example before and after a fix when bookings for 6 hours and 45 minutes have been removed.
+With only one click at "Fix estimation" button (if you have chosen the Estimatino-fixer in the menu before) this is getting fixed.
+Here is an example of a state before and after.

 ![Estimation Fix](docs/estimation_fix.gif)